fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 - preprocessor-based OpenMP directives retained.
 The single-source module structure hopefully allows for cross-procedural inlining which is otherwise impossible without link-time optimization.

-When available, highly optimized libraries that take advantage of specialized processor instructions should preferred.
+When available, highly optimized libraries that take advantage of specialized processor instructions should be preferred over the `stdlib` implementation.
 Examples of such libraries are: OpenBLAS, MKL (TM), Accelerate, and ATLAS.
 In order to enable their usage, simply ensure that the following pre-processor macros are defined:

 - `STDLIB_EXTERNAL_BLAS`   wraps all BLAS procedures (except for the 128-bit ones) to an external library